 - Collect all waste and liquids in suitable containers and dispose of them properly;

-- Obtain a works approval before inserting pegs or stakes into the land , erecting large structures or affixing any item, sign or poster tobuildings, guardrails, flagpoles, heritage features or other fixed structures.
-Click here to send us an Application Form; and
+- Obtain a works approval before inserting pegs or stakes into the land, erecting large structures or affixing any item, sign or poster to buildings, guardrails, flagpoles, heritage features or other fixed structures.
+Click here for the Event Permit Application Form.

 - Show respect for the public space and share the space with other users.

-- Use any memorial, artwork or other commemorative work as part of your exercise routine; and
+- Use any memorial, artwork or other commemorative work as part of your exercise routine

 - Write on, or mark, walls or paved areas.